Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 This allows furniture designers and makers to create ‘book-matched’ doors or panelling, often impossible with solid wood.

-Veneering also provides an opportunity to use exotic or rare woods which are either too expensive – e.g. Brazilian rosewood – or too difficult to work with – e.g. burr walnut – in solid wood form.
+Veneering also provides an opportunity to use exotic or rare wood which is either too expensive – e.g., Brazilian rosewood – or too difficult to work with – e.g. burr walnut – in solid wood form.

-Finally, labour intensive and elaborate arts like marquetry and parquetry can only be achieved through the cutting and inlaying of veneer into and onto the surfaces of furniture.
+Finally, labour intensive and elaborate arts like marquetry and parquetry inlays can only be achieved through the cutting and inlaying of veneering into the surface of the furniture.

 iii.
 Consistent, even look

-Because wood veneers are cut from the same log, using them across large pieces of furniture or expansive architectural projects will guarantee a more even grain pattern and appearance.
+Because wood veneers are cut from the same log, using them across large pieces of furniture or expansive architectural projects will guarantee a more even appearance in the grain pattern.

 Similar application of solid wood will inevitably result in quite dramatic differences, even within a single plank or board.